Dawolee/dash-lite/README.md

 4. Run **npm run build** in the terminal
 5. Go to Chrome and navigate to the Extensions tab
-6. Enable Developer Mode (top right) and then click "Load Unpacked" and point to the "build" folder
+6. Enable Developer Mode (top right) and then click "Load Unpacked" and point to the "build" folder, which is created after step 4